jhn322/nextmove/README.md

 ## Features

-- Play chess against AI opponents of varying difficulty levels
+- Play chess against AI opponents of varying difficulty levels (beginner to Grandmaster equivalent ELO)
+- Game history tracking and statistics for traditional chess
+- **New Game Mode:** Chess-themed Wordle game (accessible as the 9th card on the home page)
+  - History tracking and statistics for Wordle game mode
 - User authentication with NextAuth.js (Google & Email/Password)
+  - Email verification with option to resend verification email
+  - Secure password reset functionality (link valid for 24 hours)
+  - Graceful UX handling for Google OAuth users attempting password reset
+  - Automatic deletion of unverified accounts and associated tokens after 7 days for enhanced security
-- Game history tracking and statistics
+- Game history tracking and statistics for traditional chess
 - Customizable user settings
 - Sound effects and animations
 - Responsive design for desktop and mobile
+- Loading states on interactive buttons for improved user feedback and skeletons

 ## Tech Stack